A Survey on Optimization Studies of Group Centrality Metrics: Brief history on group centrality

-We note another work titled ``\textit{Group Degree Centrality and Centralization in Networks}" by \cite{krnc2020group}, excluded in Figure \ref{evolution_group_centrality}.
-The study examines set of nodes with the largest degree.
-However, the focus on largest-degree subgraphs without any connectivity restrictions aligns more with the maximum coverage problem (see \cite{megiddo1983maximum}) which is beyond our current scope.
-Similarly, the concept of group coverage centrality, mostly studied by researchers outside the field of OR and out of the scope the work, are not included in our review \citep{yoshida2014almost, medya2018group, d2019coverage, komusiewicz2023group}, despite their importance.

-Within the same year, \cite{angriman2020group} proposes a new group centrality called GED-Walk centrality.
+Within the same year, {Angriman et al.}~\cite{angriman2020group} propose a new group centrality called GED-Walk centrality.
 This metric is motivated by Katz centrality \citep{katz1953new}: as such, it focuses on walks of all lengths instead of solely the shortest paths, offering an alternative to closeness and betweenness centrality measures.
-Following this, \cite{akgun2020k} introduces an extension of group betweenness centrality called $k$-step centrality, where shortest path lengths are restricted by $k$.
-It is important to note that \cite{zhao2017efficient} also places length restrictions on shortest paths in their study of group closeness centrality, yet they are not cited by \cite{akgun2020k}.
-The methodology used by \cite{akgun2020k} incorporates algorithms developed by \cite{brandes2008variants} and \cite{puzis2007finding}.
-In another study, \cite{li2020group} proposes a new group centrality metric named h-index group centrality, which incorporate the concept of h-index (see \cite{hirsch2005index}) into groups.
+Following this, {Akgün and Tural}~\cite{akgun2020k} introduce an extension of group betweenness centrality called $k$-step centrality, where shortest path lengths are restricted by $k$.
+It is important to note that {Zhao et al.}~\cite{zhao2017efficient} also place length restrictions on shortest paths in their study of group closeness centrality, yet they are not cited by {Akgün and Tural}~\cite{akgun2020k}.
+The methodology used by {Akgün and Tural}~\cite{akgun2020k} incorporate algorithms developed by {Brandes}~\cite{brandes2008variants} and {Puzis et al.}~\cite{puzis2007finding}.
+In another study, {Li et al.} \ \cite{li2020group} propose a new group centrality metric named h-index group centrality, which incorporate the concept of h-index (see \cite{hirsch2005index}) into groups.